bright/new-www/content/blog/szymon-chmal-from-bright-inventions-among-warsaw-it-days-speakers.md

 ## Let’s meet (virtually) at Warsaw IT Days

-[Register for Warsaw IT Days](https://warszawskiedniinformatyki.pl) listen to Szymon’s speeches.
+[Register for Warsaw IT Days](https://warszawskiedniinformatyki.pl) and listen to Szymon’s speeches.

 You’ll also have a chance to listen to Szymon (onsite) at the [4developers](https://4developers.org.pl) conference in April.
 He will speak there as well.
 More on that soon!